tigawanna/kra-etims-api-integration/README.md

 ## Introduction to KRA eTims

-Kenya Revenue Authority is currently uses an Integrated Software that collects and manages domestic tax revenues.
+Kenya Revenue Authority currently uses an Integrated Software that collects and manages domestic tax revenues.
 The Electronic Tax Invoice Management System (eTims) has introduced a supply chain management capability and integration with other KRA systems.

 ### Area of Application